FHA Minimum Property Standards Checklist: What You Should Know

 Foundation

-In order to pass inspection, the foundation must be properly graded and have sufficient drainage so as not to cause water damage.
+To pass inspection, the foundation must be properly graded and have sufficient drainage so as not to cause water damage.
 There shouldn’t be any cracks in the foundation or signs of significant settling.
 Finally, it should adhere to local building codes and present no concerns regarding durability.

 The Bottom Line

-FHA minimum property standards protect both lenders and buyers from the struggles that come with properties that have significant physical damage or pose a health and safety hazard of some sort.
+The FHA minimum property standards protect both lenders and buyers from the struggles that come with properties that have significant physical damage or pose a health and safety hazard of some sort.

 Common issues appraisers look for in the exterior are damaged roofs, cracks in foundations and anything blocking access to the property.
-When it comes to the interior, they look for basic things like missing handrails or chipped or peeling paint that could indicate a lead hazard.
+When it comes to the interior, they look for basic things like missing handrails or chipped and peeling paint that could indicate a lead hazard.
 Additionally, a home’s major systems, basement or crawl space, and bathrooms are all checked to make sure they’re in working order.

 Now that you understand FHA minimum property standards, you can look into your mortgage options by filling out an application or giving one of our Home Loan Experts a call at (833) 326-6018.